 4. Loans.
 We may from time to time lend you money or extend you credit in connection with the purchase or sale of securities or Activities (a “Loan”).
 Each Loan shall be considered an Activity under this Agreement.
 We shall agree with you from time to time upon the terms of each Loan, including the rate of interest payable by you in respect of any such Loan.
 Any debit balances in connection with any Activity, including any Loan, are repayable immediately upon demand.

 5. Deposits on Activities; Margin; No Obligation.
 Whenever Bear Stearns, in its discretion, considers it necessary for its protection, it may require you and you hereby agree to immediately (a) deposit cash or required property in your account(s) prior to any applicable settlement date in order to assure due performance of your open contractual commitments, and (b) deposit such margin and provide such additional margin (unless otherwise agreed in writing) as Bear Stearns may require.
-Immediately upon your failure to do any of the foregoing, whether with or without further demand, call or notice, Bear Stearns shall be entitled to exercise all rights and remedies provided in Paragraphs 3 and 6 hereof.
+Immediately upon your failure to do any of the foregoing, whether with or without further demand, call or notice, but having made a reasonable attempt, market conditions permitting, to provide you with notice, Bear Stearns shall be entitled to exercise all rights and remedies provided in Paragraphs 3 and 6 hereof.
 No demands, calls, tenders or notices that Bear Stearns may have made or given in the past in any one or more instances shall constitute a requirement that Bear Stearns make or give the same in the future.
 Margin calls made by Bear Stearns may be communicated orally and need not be confirmed in writing.

 For purposes of determining whether or not to require margin in connection with an Activity, the market value of all Collateral shall be determined by Bear Stearns, in its sole discretion.
 Notwithstanding any provision to the contrary in this Agreement and any other agreement, the margin requirement hereunder and with respect to each Activity shall be an amount not less than the amount required by law, rule or regulation (including, without limitation, an applicable clearing house, self-regulatory organization, market or exchange rule or regulation).
 Unless otherwise agreed to the contrary at the initiation of an Activity, Bear Stearns, in its sole discretion, may decline to accept any property as margin.